Designing Your Degree Program

 Goal Statement Format

-Remember that the Goal Statement is both a description and justification of your intended program for the MLS and provides reviewers a writing sample.
+Remember that the Goal Statement is both a description and justification of your intended program for the MLS (Master of Liberal Studies) degree and provides reviewers a writing sample.

-Be sure to start with the following header and your name, so that your Goal Statement goes to the right place.
+Be sure to start with the following header and your name, so it is clear to which program you are applying.

 Kent State University